 Open: Wed -Sat 18.00 - 01.00

 A great craft beer place.
 Located close to the old town of Augsburg.
 A cool rustic ambient vibe.
 They have a nice selection of beers from Bavaria, Northern Europe, some American ones.
 No taps though, only bottles and cans.
-Reasonable prices, take away is lower.
+Reasonable prices but cash only, take away is lower.
 Very friendly service.
-It's great that such pub exists in Augsburg!
+It's great that such pub exists in Augsburg.

 Kälberhalle, Berliner Allee 36